 Paramahansa Yogananda's "One Friend"

-From Paramahansa Yogananda’s marvelous collection of spiritual poems, Songs of the Soul, this poem gives us the hope that we might have lost in childhood and early adulthood.
+From Paramahansa Yogananda’s uplifting collection of spiritual poems, Songs of the Soul, this poem gives readers/listeners the hope that they might have lost in childhood and early adulthood.

 Excerpt from "One Friend"